 The bonfires are gone (or going, anyway), but not the fireworks.
 The fireworks seem to be more extensive nowadays with a lot of fathers involved in putting on their amateur displays (bottle rockets and roman candles mostly).
 I could live without it.

 The biggest change in Halloween is not the demise of the bonfire or the growth of the macho father fireworks shows, but the Americanization of the day.
-As Frank McNally put it in a column for the Irish Times last week, Ireland may have invented Halloween, but then "we exported the cheap raw materials for the festival, lacking the inclination or wherewithal to process them ourselves.
-Then the Yanks developed the ingredients into a more sophisticated product, with slick packaging, and exported it back to us at a large mark-up."
+As Frank McNally put it in a column for the Irish Times a few years back, Ireland may have invented Halloween, but then "we exported the cheap raw materials for the festival, lacking the inclination or wherewithal to process them ourselves.
+Then the Yanks developed the ingredients into a more sophisticated product, with slick packaging, and exported it back to us at a large markup."

-So, we have an American Halloween, although so far we don't have the religious, political, excessively child-protective objections to the day that seem to have ruined the day for kids in towns across America.
+So, we have an American Halloween in Ireland now, although as of yet we don't have the religious, political, excessively child-protective objections to the day that seem to have ruined it for kids in towns across America.
 Not yet, but I expect to start hearing that stuff any day now.